sssqwe/ds-councilor-louijeune-small-landlord/docs/deliverable-1.md

 Interestingly, the largest landlord as observed above is the Trustees of Boston College, yet Chestnut Hill has the lowest number of landlords that offer affordable housing.

 This draws into question the impact of each landlord versus the sheer quantity of units they provide.
-In other words while Boston has the largest amount of landlords, it doesn't have the largest landlords to impact ratio.
+In other words, while Boston has the largest amount of landlords, it doesn't have the largest landlords to impact ratio.
 It could be very beneficial to our goal to potentially determine and plot this ratio.

 ## Project Scope

-As of right now, the project scope remains unchanged from what was originall discussed with the client.
+As of right now, the project scope remains unchanged from what was originally discussed with the client.

 > Create a pathway for owner-occupied and small landlords (rather than commercial landlords) that could be added to a database of affordable housing units available to tenants qualified for affordable rental housing.

 ## Data Limitations

 We encountered one primary data limitation throughout our analysis.
-Between the two databases there is some missing data.
+Between the two databases there are some missing data.
 For example, 49 of the income-restricted projects are on Washington Street, with each having a different unit number.
 However, in the `Property Assessment DB` many of the entries for Washington Street do not provide a unit number.

 Therefore, when we perform a `join` there are two potential outcomes,